 |Plugins||Many plugins are available for Jenkins.||Fewer plugins available and use in Travis CI.|

-Both are Continuous integration tool but Travis CI vs Jenkins have a lot of differences in their working.
+Both are Continuous integration tools, but Travis CI vs Jenkins have many differences in their working.
 Both are easy to set up and configure, easy to use and learn, and good community support.
 This continuous integration tool helps the build to automate and exclude the manual interference, which also checks the code coverage, code quality and provides the clean build for deploying in respective environments like dev, QA, and production.

 Travis CI is also getting its market and integrating it with organizations.
-Travis CI is expensive for private projects, working only on GitHub and no windows support makes the developers think to use.
+Travis CI is expensive for private projects; working only on GitHub, and no windows support makes the developers think to use.
 In Jenkins, there are no issues like this.
-Mainly the large organization relies on tools like Jenkins, because it is having more support and resource available in the market.
+The large organisation mainly relies on tools like Jenkins because it has more support and resource available in the market.